jgromes/RadioLib/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 When applicable, please include [debug mode output](https://github.com/jgromes/RadioLib/wiki/Debug-mode).

 **To Reproduce**
 Minimal Arduino sketch to reproduce the behavior.
-Please user Markdown to style the code to make it readable (see [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).
+Please use Markdown to style the code to make it readable (see [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).

 **Expected behavior**
 A clear and concise description of what you expected to happen.